Prajwal-creator007/Library-Management-System/README.md

-A library Management system built for a college using SQL and Streamlit as frontend.
+A sophisticated library management system meticulously designed with MySQL for database functionality, seamlessly integrated with the frontend through Streamlit.